about the procedure

 Originally a term to describe reduction and reshaping of the labia minora (inner lips), Labiaplasty now encompasses surgery to the vulval area in general, and includes any of the following surgical procedures:

-- Bulging and the appearance of male genitalia
+Bulging and the appearance of a visible lump

 - wearing yoga pants/gym wear

 Pain during sexual intercourse.
 This may also result in difficulty achieving orgasm.

 Most women seek this operation for functional reasons, even 2cm of labia minora protrusion can cause significant chafing and irritation.